factory-x-contributions/dataspace-protocol-lib/README.md

 # Dataspace Protocol Lib
 [![Pipeline](https://github.com/factory-x-contributions/dataspace-protocol-lib/actions/workflows/pipeline.yml/badge.svg?logo=GitHub&style=flat-square)](https://github.com/factory-x-contributions/dataspace-protocol-lib/actions/workflows/pipeline.yml)

+## Contributions:
+In order to contribute to the project, please look at the [CONTRIBUTING.md](/CONTRIBUTING.md) file for the formalities.

 ## Getting started

 In order to use this project as a library, we need to make it available for your importing project